lucky-panchal/calculator/README.md

 Calculator.js: a node.js Demonstration Project
+now i got it on my local system. hehhe
 ==============================================
 An example node.js project, including tests with mocha, that behaves like a pocket calculator.